starkware-libs/papyrus/crates/papyrus_config/README.md

 ## Description

-papyrus-config is a flexible and powerful layered configuration system designed specifically for Papyrus, a Starknet full-node.
+papyrus-config is a flexible and powerful layered configuration system designed specifically for Papyrus, a Starknet node.
 This system allows you to easily manage configurations for your Papyrus node by leveraging various sources and providing additional helpful features.

 ## Configuration sources